 No matter what your industry, there are a variety of government grants and incentives to help you grow your business.
 The key is getting legitimate advice about which are the best fit for your business, and how to apply for them.

-Capability development vouchers, managed by New Zealand Trade and Enterprise (NZTE).
-These can be put towards the cost of staff development and training, and are available to businesses with less than 50 full time employees.
-Check if you're eligible for the vouchers.
+Capability development vouchers, delivered by the Regional Business Partner Network.
+These can be used to co-fund the cost of management training, and are available to businesses with less than 50 full-time employees.

 If your company wants to expand overseas, or grow its export market, call NZTE on 0800 555 888 if you’re not already working with this government agency.
 While specific grants aren’t available for exporters, co-funding may be available as part of a planned package of services.